Julia Volkova: 1999–2011: Formation of t.A.T.u.

 Creator and former manager of t.A.T.u., Ivan Shapovalov, formulated the image of the duo in order to capitalise on the common fascination and fantasy of schoolgirl lesbians, and to appeal to a diverse fan base.

 Shapovalov managed the act until 2004, when the two performers came out and revealed that Shapovalov had implemented the lesbian persona, and that they were even told what to say in interviews.

 t.A.T.u. soon became the most successful Russian group of all time, scoring a number of hits with "All the Things She Said", "Not Gonna Get Us", and "All About Us".
 They also took part in the Eurovision Song Contest 2003 and finished third with "Ne Ver', Ne Boysia", only three points behind the winner, Turkey.
 They recorded three English-language studio albums: 200 km/h in the Wrong Lane, Dangerous and Moving, and Waste Management; three Russian-language studio albums were issued: 200 Po Vstrechnoy, Lyudi Invalidy, and Vesyolye Ulybki.

 Many Russian websites started claiming Volkova had left t.A.T.u. to go solo in March 2009.
-The official blog rejected the claims that she had quit, but stated that both girls would be doing separate solo projects from now on and t.A.T.u was no longer a full-time job.
-However, in early January, the duo released a video in which they said they were still together and were planning more songs in 2010.
+The official blog rejected the claims that she had quit but stated that both girls would be doing separate solo projects from now on and that t.A.T.u. was no longer a full-time job.
+However, in late December, the duo released a video in which they said they were still together and were planning more songs in 2010.

 It was announced in March 2011 that t.A.T.u. was officially disbanded.
 The duo celebrated their twelve years together, and released two remix albums, titled Waste Management Remixes pt.
 1 and Waste Management Remixes pt.
 2.